Digital-Identity-Labs/little_disco/README.md

 * `npm install`
 * `npm run dev` to run a local copy

-You can run test with `npm run test:unit`
+You can run tests with `npm run test:unit`

 You can lint with `npm run lint`